smalti/gmock-win32/README.md

 To simplify this process, this library allows you to replace imported module functions, including Win32 system functions, with a stub for testing purposes using GMock.
 Since it is an extension of the GMock library, you can use the same actions and matchers as you normally would with GMock.

+---

+Mocking of system functions in general can be a sign of poorly designed code.
+This means that the code is tightly coupled to the system and relies on a specific implementation with side effects, making it less flexible and difficult to test.

+But sometimes it may be impossible (or quite expensive) to rewrite existing code to decouple it from that system API before testing it.
+Also we must not forget that `wrappers over the system API must also be tested` (and it's usually not recommended to introduce an extra layer of abstraction solely for testing purposes).
+In such situations, we can use this GMock-lib extension to test that code (at least tests for system wrappers that many projects have).

 # Implementation idea

 To use the mock technique for Win32 APIs, you need to replace the original global Win32 functions with something else.
 In C++, this is achieved through dynamic polymorphism with virtual functions via vtable and function overloading.

 The `Import Address Table` (IAT) patching technique is a documented approach that can be used to achieve this goal.
 The library extends GMock library by using this technique.
 However, there is still a limitation - we cannot substitute a Win32 function that is used by run-time dynamic linking (`LoadLibrary` + `GetProcAddress`).
 You can find several GMock library extensions on GitHub, each with its own unique approach.
 The current implementation was inspired by a header-only library called [gmock-global](https://github.com/apriorit/gmock-global).

-Generally using the mocking global system functions can be a sign of poorly designed code.
-It means that the code is tightly coupled with the system and relies on a specific implementation with side effects, making it less flexible and difficult to test.
-But sometimes, it may not be feasible to rewrite existing code before testing it, perhaps due to time constraints or other reasons (thin system wrappers, vtable overhead, etc.).
-In such cases, it's still better to test the code in its current form rather than having no tests at all.

-# How to use
+# Basic Concepts

 To use the mock behavior for Win32 API (or other DLL) module functions, you'll first need to build the library.
 Once that's done, you can include the library `gmock-win32.h` header immediately after the `gmock/gmock.h` header in your test code.
 Several macros are then available to help you achieve the desired mock behavior:

-#### 1. Create Win32 (DLL module) function mocks by using `MOCK_STDCALL_FUNC` / `MOCK_CDECL_FUNC` macro (by defining them in global scope).
+### 1. Create function mocks by using `MOCK_STDCALL_FUNC` / `MOCK_CDECL_FUNC` macro (by defining them in global scope)

 Macro syntax: `MOCK_*CALLING_CONVENTION*_FUNC(Retval, FunctionName, arg1, arg2...)`: